 Armed with unusual snacks (bone-shaped peppermints, granghoula bars and Rumpelstiltskin sandwiches), candles to set the mood, and her trusty sidekick — a tarantula named Chiquita, Carolina entertains the children with some good old-fashioned storytelling and, at the end, a great Halloween party.

 Governor General’s Award winner Glen Huser brings his quirky sense of humor and horror to some time-honored motifs.
 The artistic Lubinitsky girls find out that artists must be wary of the power of their own creations.
 Holy terror Angelo Bellini discovers that no one can throw a tantrum like a double-crossed pirate.
 The Hooper kids, including UFO junkie Benjamin, learn about some eerie goings-on in the New Mexico desert.
 Timid Hubert and Hetty Croop are practically afraid of their own shadows, until they hear the story of a boy who finds the perfect weapon for overcoming his fear of the dark.
 And Dwight and Dwayne Fergus, two would-be Freddy Kruegers, finally meet their match in Carolina, and her story of the footless skeleton.

 As for Carolina Giddle herself, it turns out that she has a timeworn connection to the Blatchford Arms, and to the ghost who still haunts the building — especially its old-fashioned elevator.

-Short-listed for the CLA Book of the Year for Children Award 2015
+- Short-listed CLA Book of the Year for Children Award, 2015